-For more photos, video and audio, please click here.
+For more photos, video and audio, please click here to visit our Gallery.

 For a list of our upcoming performances and events, click here!

 The Sound of Music in Concert

 YAA presented this timeless score by Richard Rodgers and Oscar Hammerstein II in our return to the Dekelboum Concert Hall at The Clarice, with Guest Narrator Carole Graham Lehan.

 YAA returned to the Millennium Stage at The Kennedy Center for the Performing Arts to perform this World Premiere homage to the one and only Leonard Bernstein.